PhilWaldmann/ah-openrecord/README.md

 * `prefix`: Action name prefix. `prefix: 'admin'` will create action `admin:user:list`
 * `requireAuth`: Boolean.
 Is authentication required or not (will behandled by identity plugin)
 * `requireRole`: String.
 What role do you need to call that actions (will behandled by identity plugin)
+* `afterFind`: Function.
+Like an actionhero action - but will be called after find (api, connection, next)
+* `afterGet`: Function.
+Like an actionhero action - but will be called after get (api, connection, next)
+* `afterUpdate`: Function.
+Like an actionhero action - but will be called after update (api, connection, next)
+* `afterCreate`: Function.
+Like an actionhero action - but will be called after create (api, connection, next)
+* `afterDestroy`: Function.
+Like an actionhero action - but will be called after destroy (api, connection, next)
 * `custom`: Array of custom actionhero actions